Danny Whitehead: AFC Fylde

 On 11 January 2022, Whitehead joined AFC Fylde on a contract until the end of the 2021–22 season, with the club retaining the option of a further 12 months.
 He scored one goal in eleven appearances for James Rowe's "Coasters", including the play-off semi-final defeat to Boston United at Mill Farm.
 He scored three goals in 38 games over the course of the 2022–23 campaign as Fylde secured promotion as champions of the National League North.
 He departed the club at the end of the 2023–24 season after making another 42 appearances for the club.

-Macclesfield
+Later career

 On 31 May 2024, Whitehead joined Northern Premier League Premier Division side Macclesfield, the phoenix club of Macclesfield Town.
 Manager Robbie Savage made him part of the club's senior leadership group.
 He featured 27 times in the 2024–25 campaign, helping Macclesfield to win the league title with six games left to play.
+He was a substitute in the 2–1 victory over Crystal Palace in the third round of the FA Cup on 10 January 2026.

+On 20 June 2026, he signed a one-year contract with Curzon Ashton, with manager Adam Barton saying he was "a massive signing".

 Style of play

-Whitehead is an energetic, versatile and hard-working midfielder.
+Whitehead has been described as an energetic, versatile and hard-working midfielder.